 Overwhelming attendance demonstrated growing interest from the publishing and education fields in the diverse knowledge-keeping and storytelling practices of Indigenous people.
 The Indigenous Editors Association (IEA) formed when faculty recognized the need for a dedicated place for Indigenous editors to gather and respond.
 But by the time a Fall 2017 funding opportunity fell through, many organizers had become very busy with other opportunities and challenges accompanying this explosion of interest.
 The IEA relies on the work of volunteers, who have dedicated time since then building relationships and thinking through future plans.

 Today, our active volunteers and partners are reaching out to previous organizers and prospective members.
 We are moving carefully to create a sound infrastructure, consolidate our membership, and put plans in motion for our next Circle.
 We are seeking sustainable funding and committed partnerships.
-Through our Circles and a planned database of Indigenous editors, the IEA will provide a place to gather and build the relationships at the heart of good storytelling practices.
+Through our Circles, a planned database of Indigenous editors, and other programming, the IEA will provide a place to gather and build the relationships at the heart of good storytelling practices.
 We will take our mandate from, and advocate on behalf of, Indigenous editors and storytellers.